goatshriek/wrapture/docs/examples/constants/README.md

 Constants are given a name, type, and value which describe how they are defined in the wrapped language.
-The descriptions above will result in the following constant definitions inside of the resulting C++ class:
+The descriptions above will result in the following constant definitions inside of the C++ class:

 ```cpp
 namespace mediacenter {